Warren Magnuson: Senate

 Magnuson was reelected in 1950, 1956, 1962, 1968, and 1974.
 He served on the Senate Commerce Committee throughout his tenure in the Senate.
 In his last years in the Senate, he gave up his chairmanship of the Commerce Committee to chair the Senate Appropriations Committee, as a result of the death of Senator John L. McClellan.
 Magnuson served most of his Senate tenure alongside his friend and colleague from Washington state, Henry M. "Scoop" Jackson.
 Republican State Attorney General Slade Gorton defeated Magnuson in the 1980 election.

 In 1948, Magnuson called for the establishment of a Jewish state in Palestine.

 Magnuson was responsible for special legislation in 1949 that allowed Poon Lim, a Chinese sailor who in 1942 survived 133 days alone at sea as a castaway, to immigrate to the U.S. and become a citizen.

 In August 1950, Magnuson proposed voluntary enlistment for the Japanese in the American armed forces and sent a cable request to General Douglas MacArthur on the practicality of the proposal.

+President John F. Kennedy (seated) prepares to sign the S-610 Act, establishing the United States Travel Service within the Department of Commerce, June 29, 1961.
+Leaning over his shoulder is Magnuson.

 In November 1961, President John F. Kennedy visited Seattle and was an honored guest at a celebration honoring Magnuson's first 25 years in Congress.
 Nearly 3,000 people paid $100 each to attend the dinner.

 The bill that became the Civil Rights Act of 1964 was referred to the Committee on Commerce.
 Magnuson played a key role in getting it to the floor and enacted into law despite vigorous opposition by Senator William Fulbright and other segregationists.

+Magnuson (standing) dines with Washington Governor Albert Rosellini and his wife Ethel at the Seattle Space Needle restaurant on opening day, April 21, 1962.

 At the end of August 1966, after President Lyndon Johnson announced the nominations of Charles F. Luce for Undersecretary of the Interior, John A. Carver for Federal Power Commission membership, and David S. Black for BPA administrator, Magnuson announced the Senate Commerce committee would hold hearings on Carver's nomination on September 1.
 He called Luce "one of the most able, dedicated, productive public servants I know."

 On November 7, 1967, Johnson signed the Public Broadcasting Act of 1967, citing Magnuson as one of the members of Congress to "have been part of the team that has brought this measure to the White House to make it the law of our land."